How to choose a new computer in 3 easy steps

-Regardless of whether you want a laptop or a desktop computer there are 3 things I look at:
+a laptop or desktop there’s 3 essential things I look at:

 - CPU / Processor